BN701/MultiArp/Doc/readmore.md

 * Pattern ***chains*** allow patterns to be played in any order.
 Patterns can be switched on bar boundaries as defined by Ableton Link, or can be switched naturally when their own internal cycles come to completion.
 Steps in the pattern chain will play in succession or a ‘goto next’ value can be set.
 Chain steps can be repeated a number of times before switching or set to repeat indefinitely.

-## User Interface

-The current UI is a hodgepodge of make do and mend that’s grown as I’ve needed it.

-As it stands, the UI is text mode, 80 by 25 characters.
-This is largely to avoid the use of mouse/touch on a cramped table top or flimsy laptop stand, but also comes from a sense of nostalgia on my part - think *Voyetra Sequencer Plus* on DOS, or even *Fairlight*.

-Text mode also avoids the headache of deciding what a graphical interface would actually be like.

-Whilst there is no overall design goal ad-hoc work on a UI has already begun to show me what needs to be accessible and visible and what can be left more obscure.

-A simple horizontal ***menu*** system exists for some functionality.
-For everything else you have to use the ***command line*** within the app.

 ## Midi Note entry

 Note entry is via midi keyboard.
 There are two step entry modes.